-- For bonus points, the author's notes occasionally include recommended reading
+- For bonus points, the author's notes occasionally include recommended subject-matter reading.

-- Sleazy Politician: The Republic, our heroes' faction in the little-defined space war, apparently has these.
+- Sleazy Politician: The Republic, our heroes' faction in the still-vague space war, apparently has these.

 Yumichika: Any issue this stupidly ugly isn't likely to be military at all.
 When you're looking at a mess bound up in legal loopholes?
 I smell politicians.
 (There was a short, and very manly, mass shudder of horror.)